Bekaboo: Casting

 Shalin Bhanot, Eisha Singh, and Monalisa were the lead actors.
 Initially, Mohsin Khan and Kushal Tandon were in talks to play a male lead.

 Viral Yadav and Roselin Sonia Gomes were cast to portray a negative role, later joined by Karan Jotwani.
 The series also features Shivangi Joshi, Zain Imam and Arjit Taneja in cameo appearances.

 Development

-The series was announced by Balaji Telefilms for Colors TV in February 2023.
+The series was announced by Balaji Telefilms for Colors TV in February 2023.Initially it's based on the Beauty and the Beast story by Disney, and eventually it becomes the spin-off Naagin 6, which focuses on demons and fairies.

 Filming

 Principal photography commenced in Mumbai in February 2023.

 Crossover

 From 6 May to 13 May 2023, Bekaboo had a crossover with Naagin 6, which is set in the same universe.